Pre-employment medical exams: a prevention and support tool

 - reduced insurance costs

-Organizations that fail to require pre-employment exams for certain candidates expose themselves to costly and risky situations.
-The cost of hiring an employee who is not suited to the role or who presents safety risks is often much higher than that of a pre-employment exam.
-A single accident can cost tens of thousands of dollars, not to mention the human impact, which affects performance and absenteeism within the organization.
+Companies which do not send candidates for pre-employment medicals may encounter expensive, dangerous situations.
+The cost of hiring an employee who is unsuitable or has safety risks is often greater than the cost of a pre-employment medical.
+A single accident may cause tens of thousands of dollars in expenses, not to mention the human consequences, which may also affect the organization’s performance.
+[3]

-When an employee experiences a workplace accident or occupational illness, the Commission des normes, de l’équité, de la santé et de la sécurité du travail (CNESST) assigns all related costs to the employer: income replacement benefits, compensation for bodily injury or death, healthcare services, rehabilitation, and more.
+When an employee has an accident or work-related illness, Quebec’s Commission des normes, de l’équité, de la santé et de la sécurité du travail (CNESST) allocates all costs to the employer, including income replacement, compensation for physical injury or death, healthcare services and rehabilitation.
+These events may also increase employers’ CNESST contributions in the long term.

-- increased risk of costly errors or incidents
+- increased risk of costly mistakes or incidents.

-With an aging population, the effects of sedentary lifestyles, certain unhealthy habits, the rise in diagnoses such as diabetes or hypertension, increasing musculoskeletal disorders, and mental health challenges, an employee’s ability to perform their duties safely and effectively may evolve or decline over time.
+With the aging population [5], the consequences of sedentary living [6], poor lifestyle habits, the rise in diagnoses such as diabetes and high blood pressure, the rise in musculoskeletal disorders [7] and mental health challenges [8], an employee’s ability to perform their tasks safely and effectively may evolve or deteriorate over time.

 Sources10